JonathanMurray/python-2d-game/README.md

 ```
 You will be running the game through `cProfiler`, and when you're done
 stats will be printed and saved to a file.

+If you're using a mac and the game is running at a very low framerate,
+it may be due to an issue with Pygame and Retina displays.
+Follow these
+instructions to open Python in low-resolution mode:
+https://support.apple.com/en-us/HT202471.
+(For me it led to a big
+performance improvement.)